 I was lucky enough to get a flat bed and I had no issues with leveling.
 With the included flat springs and thumbwheels you can easily level the bed and get a good first layer.

 The included print surface looks fine, but I did not install it so I can’t comment on it’s performance.
 I preferred having a Magnetic PEI Spring Steel sheet installed to be able to easily remove it when the prints are finished.
 It’s a good investment and I can totally recommend it as an upgrade.
 I previously reviewed the Textured PEI Sheet from Trianglelab which is a good option for a nice bottom finish on your prints.
+Or you can look into the ENERGETIC PEI Spring Steel Sheet.

 If you plan to do the same, don’t stick the included surface to the heatbed because it will probably be really hard to remove it in the future.